azher-alnabi/anime-stable-diffusion-docker-container/README.md

 MSYS_NO_PATHCONV=1 ./build.sh run --prompt 'warrior princess'
 ```

+### Token setup (Experimental, please open up an issue and let me know if any features are not working)

+As far as I am aware, you don't need to pass through a huggingface token currently, however open a github issue if an error occurs.
+The solution to a token problem may involve saving the [user access token](#huggingface-token) in a file called `token.txt`.
+Another way to solve this problem would be by adding the token manually using the following command:

+* `--token [TOKEN]`: specify a Huggingface user access token at the command line instead of reading it from a file (default is a file)

 ## Credits

 Special Thanks to the following people and communities involved with helping me create this Docker container.

 ### Github Member: fboutnois
-Thank you to fboutnois for the original implementation of this Docker container, and for being super accommodating to my questions and requests.
+Thank you to fboutnois for the [original](https://github.com/fboulnois/stable-diffusion-docker) implementation of this Docker container, and for being super accommodating to my questions and requests.
 Check out their [github](https://github.com/fboulnois) profile for more of their work.

-### Furqanil Taqwa (Aka Linaqruf)
+### HuggingFace Member: Furqanil Taqwa (Aka Linaqruf)
 Thank you to Linaqruf for the creation of the diffuser model: Linaqruf/anything-v3-better-vae.
 Their work can be found at: [Linaqruf Hugging Face Profile](https://huggingface.co/Linaqruf)

+## HuggingFace and Github Member: Camenduru
+Thank you to Camenduru for archiving the diffusers that was used in this docker container.
+Check out their [github](https://github.com/camenduru) and their [Hugging Face](https://huggingface.co/ckpt) profiles.

 ### Huggingface Community
 Thank you to the Huggingface team for creating the AI community and Machine Learning platform, community found at: [Hugging Face Community Landing Page](https://huggingface.co/).